mojtaba1995/Genetic-Algorithm/README.md

 }
 ```
 ---------------------------------------------------------------------------------
-By changing these lines you can change subject functios
+By changing these lines you can change constraints.
 ```
 if (chorome[i].getgene(0).getvalue() > 9) {
 	z[i][0] = z[i][0] - 100000;